daniel-j-dev/daniel-j-dev/README.md

 ### Welcome

-I'm an Engineering Manager (& Software Engineer) who's committed to learning more daily.
+I'm an Engineering Manager @ [OffshoreEasy.com](https://www.offshoreeasy.com/) & I'm committed to learning more daily.

 - 🔭 Currently, I'm diving deeper into the metaverse & game dev w/ Godot.
 - 🌱 I'm interested in working on larger projects in the future.